Simple-Hapi-Rest/Hapi-Rest/README.md

 # hapi_rest_api

+This application uses the hapi framework to create a simple CRUD application.

 ## One Rest Resource API

 This is a simple one resource api.
 The resource uses MongoDB as a database.
 In order to